madfish-solutions/quipuswap-core-v2/test/test.md

 4. `flash_swap`:

-   - ❌ should fail if reentrancy;
+   - ✅ should fail if reentrancy;
+   - ✅ should fail if user is trying to refer himself;
+   - ✅ should fail if dust out;
+   - ✅ should fail if pair not listed;
+   - ✅ should fail if insufficient token A liquidity;
+   - ✅ should fail if insufficient token B liquidity;
    - ❌

 5. `swap`: